ACINQ/eclair/source/index.html.md

-payment-sent             | A payment has been successfully sent payment-settling-onchain | A payment wasn't fulfilled and its HTLC is being redeemed on-chain payment-failed           | A payment failed
+payment-sent             | A payment has been successfully sent payment-settling-onchain | A payment wasn't fulfilled and its HTLC is being redeemed on-chain payment-failed           | A payment failed channel-opened           | A channel opening flow has started channel-state-changed    | A channel state changed (e.g. going from offline to connected) channel-closed           | A channel has been closed

 ### HTTP Request